 Let’s be clear that every medicine you take has some effect on your body, though some have a stronger effect than others.

 Medical treatments like chemotherapy disrupt a number of normal body functions.
 Taste is commonly affected by chemotherapy, and while every person reacts to chemo differently, if you’re undergoing chemo treatment and tasting sweetness from your water, it could be that.
+But there are other medications where drinking water can make you nauseous.

 If you’re concerned about any of your medications, please be sure to discuss it with your doctor.